Trump Lashes Out At China After Beijing Sets New Tariffs On U.S. Goods, Autos

 Updated at 12:04 p.m.
 ET

-President Trump promised to respond Friday after China said it will slap tariffs on $75 billion autos and other U.S. goods.
+President Trump promised to respond Friday after China said it will slap tariffs on $75 billion of autos and other U.S. goods.
 And he "ordered" U.S. companies to stop doing business with China.

 U.S. stock markets fell sharply after Trump's tweets on China.
 The Dow Jones Industrial Average was down more than 400 points.
 Both the Dow and the S&P were down about 1.7% in late morning trading.